calexandrepcjr/tmdb-movie-ai-pet/README.md

 > - Evaluate AI prompt engineering for complex software projects
 >
 > **⚡ Development Approach:** This project employs an **augmented coding strategy** that strictly prohibits "vibe coding" in favor of analysis-driven, architecture-conscious development with AI assistance.

+Agent playbook: See `AGENTS.md` for unified, project-specific agent guidelines (merged from GEMINI.md).

 ---